Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 Brand Name: Tequin

-Gatifloxacin tablets is used for:
+Gatifloxacin tablets are used for:

 Treating infections caused by certain bacteria.